-- 1. After initial creation, additional people/animals may be purchased with Desired Commodities from the Foreign Nation provided that the Affiliated Tribe has a unit at the Foreign Nation's city. - 2.
+- 1. After initial creation, additional people/animals may be purchased with Desired Commodities from the Foreign Nation provided that you have a unit at one of the Foreign Nation's cities or at an Outpost attached to the same nation. - 2.
 This population/goods can be added to the Affiliated Tribe (at its current location) or a new element or Affiliated Tribe can be created at the Foreign Nation's city (if the Host Clan has sufficient Understanding skill).